JohnLaMaster/GlobalAttention/README.md

 # nn.GlobalAttention
-Pytorch module for implementing global attention as described in my new paper
+Pytorch module for implementing global attention.
+The original paper implemented this in such a way that the batch size used during training was fixed and permanent, even during testing and deployment.
+This implementation does not stack the inputs before the attention module and instead lets the module the learn the mask in a batch setting just like every other convolution in the network.